Latvian–Estonian Basketball League

-The Latvian-Estonian Basketball League (Latvijas—Igaunijas Basketbola līga, Eesti-Läti Korvpalliliiga); known as Optibet Latvian-Estonian Basketball League for sponsorship reasons, is the top-tier men's basketball league in Latvia and Estonia.
+The Latvian-Estonian Basketball League (Latvijas—Igaunijas Basketbola līga, Eesti-Läti Korvpalliliiga), is the top-tier men's basketball league in Latvia and Estonia.
 The competition was introduced in 2018 and is organised by the Estonian Basketball Association and the Latvian Basketball Association.

 History

 Following the demise of the Baltic Basketball League, the LEBL was established in 2018 when the Latvijas Basketbola līga (LBL) and the Korvpalli Meistriliiga (KML) largely merged.
 In its inaugural season, 15 teams participated in the league.
 After a Final Four is played to determine the winner of the league, there are playoffs to decide the national champions of Latvia and Estonia.
 The first game was played on 28 September 2018, with Estonian champions BC Kalev/Cramo hosting a game against the Latvian champions BK Ventspils.
 On 9 April 2019, BK Ventspils won the first league championship.
 On 19 November 2021, representatives of the Latvian Basketball Association and the Estonian Basketball Association agreed to continue the development of a joint league for the next three years.
 Both parties acknowledged that the league promotes the development of players and coaches, attracts basketball fans and inspires young people to focus on basketball.

 In June 2022, Ukrainian club BC Prometey joined the league as the Ukrainian SuperLeague was suspended due to the 2022 Russian invasion of Ukraine.
 The team played its home games in Riga.